Visual explanations of machine learning model estimating charge states in quantum dots: Estimation of the charge states

-We analyzed the explainability of the trained CSE by Grad-CAM\cite{Selvaraju2020}.
-This method identifies class-discriminative regions for each estimation from an input image by the model.
-Analysis results by Grad-CAM are demonstrated in Fig. \ref{fig6}, in which (a) and (b) show results for simulation data and those for real experimental data, respectively.
-In each figure, images in the left column are the input images while those in the right images are outputs from Grad-CAM.
-The latter images exhibit that the more bright regions are, the more interesting the CSE is.
-In these images of both simulation and experimental data, we can see bright regions around the charge transition lines.
-These demonstrate that the CSE estimates charge states by focusing on these lines, indicating human-like recognition is realized.
+We analyze the explainability of the operation of the CSE on the experimental data using Grad-CAM~\cite{Selvaraju2020}.
+This method identifies class-discriminative regions for each estimation by the model from an input image.
+The results of the Grad-CAM analysis are demonstrated in Fig.~\ref{fig3}.
+The images in the left column are the input images, while those in the right are the outputs from Grad-CAM.
+The brighter regions in the right figures correspond to the regions that affect the result of the CSE.
+We can see bright regions around the charge transition lines in these images.
+In the case of the simulation data with noise, the CSE estimates charge states by focusing on these lines as in the case of the operation on the experimental data.
+These demonstrate that the CSE estimates charge states by focusing on these lines, indicating that human-like recognition can be realized.